 Historical impingement monitoring data provide evidence that impingement is low at the Marshall CWIS

 An impingement study and assessment of environmental impact performed at the Marshall CWIS between 2006 and 2007 concluded that IM was dominated (over 93 percent of total abundance) by fragile clupeid species (Alewife and Threadfin Shad) and represented a very small percentage of the estimated fish population densities in Lake Norman (EPRI 2009).
 When excluding these fragile fish species from annual IM, the impingement rate at Marshall is approximately 37 fish per day.
-Clupeids are highly prolific spawners with high growth rates and short life spans, considered to be fragile per the Rule, and thus are capable of compensating for theat Marshall without long-term population effects.
+Clupeids are highly prolific spawners with high growth rates and short life spans, considered to be fragile per the Rule, and thus are capable of compensating for at Marshall without long-term population effects.
 Furthermore, Alewife are an introduced species in Lake Norman, whose presence have had negative effects on the fishery (Duke Energy 2018a).

 The EPRI study (2009) indicated that when excluding fragile species (i.e., clupeids), Blue Catfish and White Perch dominated (78 percent) the total annual impingement losses.
 Blue Catfish and White Perch are highly mobile and move extensively throughout Lake Norman, and, like Alewife, are introduced species.
-When excluding fragile and introduced species from annual 1M, the impingement rate at Marshall is approximately seven fish per day.
+When excluding fragile and introduced species from annual IM, the impingement rate at Marshall is approximately seven fish per day.
 The densities of other species impinged at Marshall represented a very small percentage of their respective estimated population densities in Lake Norman and suggests that the curtain wall may be restricting passage of some species of impingeablesized fish from the lake side to the intake side of the curtain wall.

 Further, no IM reduction technology alternative is justified based on the following: